Navigating Holiday Breaks With Kids and Teens

 family using face time after holiday dinner

 When school is out of session, it can be both a fun and challenging time for families.
-This year, holiday breaks may look even more different and come with unique challenges and uncertainty.
 Here are some tips for navigating the breaks and making the most of this time with your family.

 Routines help everyone know what to expect, which creates a sense of comfort and security.
 Even though certain things may change day to day, try to keep some routines the same: